czue/pegasus-docs/python/setup.md

 source .venv/bin/activate
 ```

-To use Python and other commands normally.
+in your project root to use Python and other commands normally.

 **Note: uv is currently in beta testing but is planned to become the default set up for new projects soon.**